oracle-quickstart/oci-arch-adw-oac/odi-data-science/README.md

 7. If no further changes are necessary, return to the Stack Details page, click **Terraform Actions**, and select **Apply**.

-8. Navigate to your Service Connector Hub Instance (Analytics & AI -> Messagin -> Service Connector Hub).
+8. Navigate to your Service Connector Hub Instance (Analytics & AI -> Messaging -> Service Connector Hub).

 9. Click "Edit":
    ![](./images/edit_svc.png)